jonathanvanschenck/biblescrapeway/README.md

  $ bsw John3.16         # scraps the verse from the web
  $ bsw John3.16         # scraps the verse from the web again
  $ bsw --cache John3.16 # scraps the verse, then saves it locally at '~/.bsw_cache.json'
- $ bsw --cache John3.16 # looks up the verse locally, does not re-scrap it
+ $ bsw --cache John3.16 # looks up the verse locally, does not re-scrape it
  $ bsw John3.16         # scraps the verse from the web again
 ```